-This course will guide the student in learning the basics of programming in C++.
-The course focuses on learning and applying key programming concepts such as the use of variables, functions, loops, conditional statements, object-oriented programming, and exception handling, all in the C++ programming language.
+This course will guide the student in learning the basics of programming in Java.
+The course focuses on learning and applying key programming concepts such as the use of variables, functions, loops, conditional statements, object-oriented programming, and the use of graphical user interfaces, all in the Java programming language.
 Throughout the course, learning will be aided and applied through the completion of many practical programming exercises.
-Upon completing this course, students will be prepared for further programming in C++ and will be able to apply their understanding of programming in C++ to learning to program in other programming languages as well.
+Upon completing this course, students will be prepared for further programming in Java and will be able to apply their understanding of programming in Java to learning to program in other programming languages as well.